The biggest tourist traps to avoid in NYC, according to NYers

 Another New Yorker suggested tourists head to the outer boroughs for better food.

 “The $8 kabobs in front of the train station by Times Square.
-Just… 🤦🏾♀️ no. Come to Brooklyn or Queens for nice kebab-style food,” they wrote on PIX11’s Instagram post.
+Just… 🤦🏾♀️ no. Come to Brooklyn or Queens for nice kebab-style food,” they wrote on WPIX’s Instagram post.

 The Statue of Liberty

-The Statue of Liberty took second place in a PIX11 Twitter poll.
+The Statue of Liberty took second place in a WPIX Twitter poll.
 But why?

 “Going to the island is a complete waste of time and money.
-It’s better to just look at from a distance,” one New Yorker wrote on PIX11’s Facebook post.
+It’s better to just look at from a distance,” one New Yorker wrote on WPIX’s Facebook post.

 New Yorkers mentioned that many boating companies tell tourists they will give them a private tour of the statue and then charge them a fee.